 If a member feels that they have received any communication from Glasgow Southside u3a which is not appropriate, they should inform the Membership Secretary and the matter will be investigated by the relevant committee member(s) and the outcomes discussed with the member.

-This policy is administered by the Chair of Glasgow Southside u3a as Data Protection Compliance Officer.
+This policy is administered by IT Support (Henry Douglass) - Southside u3a as Data Protection Compliance Officer.

 The Glasgow Southside u3a will keep, or have kept on their behalf, a file on Data Protection and Privacy, including this policy, also any other communications relating to data protection and privacy and what is being done to comply with the regulations.
 Membership Forms and Trustee Declaration Forms are retained by the Membership Secretary.